Mechanism of Action Animation & VR Simulation

 Your pharmacology animation comes to life when you adapt it to virtual reality (VR).
 VR is one of the most progressive technologies in interactive mediums like pharma animation.
 It creates immersive, 360-degree environments.
 VR involves the use of a virtual experience built from the ground up.

-When you choose to present your pharmacology animation in a VR format, you get features and benefits such as:
+When you choose to present your pharmacology animation in a VR format, you get features and benefits from our MOA animation company such as:

 Immersion and Exploration: VR allows your audience to watch your molecular animation in ways that were not possible before.
 Even the simplest form of VR media, a 360-degree video, expands your viewers’ horizons.
 Your viewers can click and drag an image or video to look at it from multiple angles.
 VR media that implements headsets takes their exploration abilities to the next level.
 A VR headset detects a person’s head movements and translates them to movements in the virtual world.